 “Perfect timing!”
 I pointed at the bus across the road.

 “Forget it.
 Let’s go on foot.”
-My man whipped on his ball cap.
+He whipped on his baseball cap.

-Our steady stride resumed after weaving between the last spoiled fruits.
+Our steady stride resumed after weaving between the last of the spoiled fruit.

 Up ahead, a sign beckoned.
 I squinted, deciphering the words.
 “Eco Hostal Yuluka!”

-After check-in, the receptionist guided us around the pool to the back stairway.
-Steps made of natural rocks cemented together flow down the mountainside like a waterfall, feeding the flora and fauna and giving access to the private bungalows along its banks.
-At the third bungalow, she motioned toward the wooden sign.
+After checking in, the receptionist guided us around the pool to the back stairway.
+Steps, made of natural rocks cemented together, flowed down the mountainside like a waterfall feeding the flora and fauna and giving access to the private bungalows along its banks.
+At the third bungalow, she motioned toward a wooden sign.
 “You’re here.
 Colibri.”
-In many ancient civilizations throughout the Americas, hummingbirds symbolize rebirth, life and protection.
+Hummingbirds.
+In many ancient civilizations throughout the Americas, hummingbirds symbolize rebirth, life, and protection.

 “Ouch!”
 My man’s pain ended my hypnotic slumber.

 “This damn rock!”
 A boulder, protruding through the floor, caused another stubbed toe; but, its contribution to the room’s natural charm far outweighed the inconvenient location.